Easy Island Fried Rice for a Crowd of 75

 In a large stock-pot, combine water, broth and salt.
 Bring to a rolling boil.

-Place 7 cups UNCOOKED rice, chopped onion, frozen carrots and peas and minced garlic in roasting pan, spread evenly.
-Set aside.
+Place 12 cups UNCOOKED rice, chopped onion, frozen carrots and peas and minced garlic in roasting pan, spread evenly.
+Place roasting pan on flat baking sheet for stability when transporting to and from the oven.

-Once water and broth is boiling, carefully pour over rice and stir to mix thoroughly.
+Once water and broth is boiling, pull out the oven rack and move the roasting pan on the baking sheet to the extended rack.
+Carefully pour the boiling liquid over the rice and stir to mix thoroughly.

 IMMEDIATELY cover tightly with aluminum foil.
-Press foil tightly around pan to ensure a tight seal around ALL the edges, crimping along edges.
-Carefully place the roasting pan in oven and bake for 45-50 minutes or until rice is tender.
+Using oven mitts (it's hot), press foil tightly around the pan to ensure a tight seal around ALL the edges, crimping along edges.
+Carefully slide the rack back in the oven and bake for 45-50 minutes or until rice is tender.

 15 minutes before rice is done, in a medium sauté pan over medium heat, cook meat if including.
 When meat is browned and cooked, whisk eggs, add to pan and scramble eggs for several minutes.